 In Malaysia, Nor Rashidah et al. (2012) discovered a positive correlation between the availability of public amenities and externalities with social support and the quality of life of the urban poor in Klang Valley, Kuala Lumpur.
-Lack of public parks for recreation was a significant issue, and the variable "area around the house is not well taken care of" had a significant relationship with respondents' physical health status (Nor Rashidah et al., 2012, p.
-835).
+The lack of public parks for recreation was a significant issue, and the variable "area around the house is not well taken care of" had a significant relationship with respondents' physical health status (Nor Rashidah et al. 2012, 835).
 Dasimah's (2008) study on low-cost housing in Shah Alam revealed overall satisfaction with community facilities.
 However, respondents "requested for the improvement of the provision of open space, children playground, car parks, motorcycles bay and also public transportation service" (p.
 102).
-Examining social integration and residential satisfaction in low-cost housing in Selangor, Ahmad (2003) found that structural conditions and poor social and physical environments had impacts on social integration in urban and non-urban areas.
-Nonetheless, there is no discussion on how houses with various price points promote or deter sustainable communities building with diverse background in the above studies.
+Examining social integration and residential satisfaction in low-cost housing in Selangor, Ahmad Hariza (2003) found that structural conditions and poor social and physical environments had impacts on social integration in urban and non-urban areas.
+Nonetheless, there is no discussion on how houses with various price points promote or deter sustainable community buildings with diverse backgrounds in the above studies.